figglewatts/daybookr/README.md

 # daybookr
 SSG for journals.
 Quick and dirty, extremely barebones.
-Great for scatterbrained hackers in a rush.
+Great for scatterbrained people in a rush.